Why Participate in Students@Work

 Expectations for Businesses

-Determine the type of program your business will be able to host in 2024.
-The following options are possibilities:
+• Determine the type of program your business will be able to host.

-Be aware of and adhere to deadlines (see Toolkit pages 11-12).
+• Be aware of and adhere to deadlines.

-Take the lead in planning your Students@Work℠ program with your partnering Local School Coordinator.
-Let Brianna Green (Brianna.Green@nc.gov) know details of your program.
+• Take the lead in planning your Students@Work℠ program with your partnering Local School Coordinator.
+Email Megan Johnson at megan.johnson@nc.gov regarding details of your program.

-Develop a pre-program informational document for teachers and students offering a brief summary of your company and what the students will be doing and are expected to learn during your program.
-This document should be submitted to Brianna Green at Brianna.Green@nc.gov by January 26, 2024 and to your partnering school by February 9th, 2024.
+• Complete the Pre-Program Business Informational Document (also see Toolkit page 9) for teachers and students offering a brief summary of your company and what the students will be doing and are expected to learn during your program.
+This document should be submitted to Megan Johnson at megan.johnson@nc.gov by February 17, 2025, and to your partnering school.

+• Share your photos with us!
 Take photos of your Students@Work℠ program that align with your partnering school system’s requirements and upload to your business album in NCBCE’s Flickr account during Students@Work℠ Month or following completion of your program.
+See Toolkit page 9 for Flickr instructions.

-Provide feedback on Students@Work℠ by completing the post-program survey through Navigator by April 12, 2024.
+• Provide feedback on Students@Work℠ by completing the Business Post-Program Survey by April 25, 2025.

 Business Action Plan for Students@Work